mh37/Argos/README.md

 - Airmon-ng
 - Wi-Fi Card that supports monitor mode

+## Troubleshooting
+### Channel hopping isn't working
+Make sure your driver installation is correct.
+Incorrect installations or driver versions can cause the issues with the channel hopping.
+Make sure that the driver supports monitoring mode and other advanced features that you require.
+As example a driver like this https://github.com/aircrack-ng/rtl8812au
 ## Credits
 This project is a fork of https://github.com/smythtech/WifiProbeMapper, and covered under the MIT license.